The Overlooked Marmottan Monet Museum in Paris

 Unlike many other artists, Berthe Morisot was a successful artist in her lifetime.
 She exhibited in the Paris Salon and art patrons sought out her paintings.
 However after she died, art historians forgot about her achievements for decades.
 They omitted her contribution to the impressionism movement and she was unheard of for a very long time.

-Berthe Morisot’s descendants decided to donate a huge collection of her artworks to the Marmottan Monet museum.
+Much later, Berthe Morisot’s descendants decided to donate a huge collection of her artworks to the Marmottan Monet museum.
 Today this museum houses the largest collection of Morisot’s paintings in the world.
-Her paintings are full of color and beauty.
+Morisot’s paintings are full of color and beauty.
 Here you will see 25 oil paintings, 75 water-colors and few pastels and drawings.
 It is a fabulous collection!

 In addition to Monet’s and Morisot’s impressive art collections, the Marmottan Monet Museum showcases a fantastic collection of the famous impressionists such as Pissarro, Sisley, Renoir & Degas to name a few.